bartak-v/gja/README.md

  - This example, while showing basic capabilities of Servlets is also a deterrent example of why it is better to use something like JSP for HTML rendering.

 #### JSP Example
- - Is the same Random Guessing game - but it uses the capabilities of JSP and is done "correctly" - as an opposite to the Servlet solution.